Support Guide

 - Build Logs: Raw output from the Cloud Build and Terraform processes.
 Look here for error messages (e.g., "Permissions denied", "Invalid variable").

-- Status History: The timeline of the deployment's lifecycle.
+- Status History: The timeline of the deployment's lifecycle (QUEUED, WORKING, COMPLETED, FAILED, DELETED).

 - Configuration: The specific variables the user provided.